-Ethical Issues, End of Life Conversations
+Ethical Issues, End of Life Conversations, and Developmental Disabilities

 On June 1, 2011, the Council participated in a taping session with TPT (public television) to discuss end of life conversations.
 Twenty self advocates, family members, and allies were asked to share their personal stories about end of life conversations.
 TPT staff selected 54 different video stories that are posted at the Honoring Choices Minnesota website.